There are a number of different regional and international airports in Ireland and Northern Ireland.

 The different Ireland airports differ greatly – some take transatlantic flights while others, like Connemara Airport, serve specific destinations.

 You’ll find everything you need-to-know about airports in Ireland, without the fluff, below.

-A List of the Main Airports in Ireland
+A map of the main regional and international Airports in Ireland

 Airports in the Republic of Ireland